 - Be classed as an employee and have completed at least some work for you

-- Have been ill or self-isolating for four days (including non-working days)
+- Have been ill for four consecutive days (including non-working days)

 - Given proper notice

-The employee can still be eligible if they are on furlough, have received less than 8 week’s pay or have taken annual leave in the time they were sick.
+The employee can still be eligible if they have received less than eight weeks' pay or have taken annual leave in the time they were sick.

 - Have been off sick for longer than 28 weeks